Buying Property in Portugal

 Can You Buy Property in Portugal as a Foreigner?

-The short answer is YES!
-One of the most encouraging qualities of Portugal is that there are no restrictions for foreigners who want to buy a home in the country.
+The simple answer is YES!
+One of Portugal’s most appealing features is that there are no restrictions on foreigners wishing to purchase property in the country.

-Furthermore, the Portuguese government used to incentivize foreigners to invest in real estate property in Portugal through the Golden Visa program.
+Additionally, the Portuguese government has historically encouraged foreign investment in real estate through the Golden Visa program.
 However, real estate is no longer an eligible investment type for the Portugal Golden Visa as of October 2023.
 The Portugal Golden Visa, on the other hand, offers various investment options, and you can be eligible for citizenship within five years.

-In our guide, we’ll cover the market history, locations, and legal steps for buying a property in Portugal.
+In this guide, we will explore the market history, key locations, and the legal process involved in purchasing property in Portugal.

 History and Overview of the Property Market